venekamp/nowfap-portal/README.md

 ansible-playbook -i inventories/inventory.comanage --become --become-user=root --become-method=sudo playbook.yml
 ```

-You will need to update the `inventory/inventory.comanage` config file
+If you want to create a different inventory, you can do store them into:
-with your own settings.
+`inventory/` and use your own settings.